samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

 ### rpc - *required*
 `rpc` contains settings related to the way a service interacts with other services.
 The following values are supported:

-- `grpcPort` is the port  on which gRPC will listen
+- `grpcPort` is the port  on which gRPC will listen.
-- `membershipPort` - used by the membership listener (ringpop)
+- `membershipPort` - used by the membership listener (ringpop).
-- `bindOnLocalHost` - uses localhost as the listener address
+- `bindOnLocalHost` - uses `localhost` as the listener address.
-- `bindOnIP` - used to bind service on specific ip (eg. `0.0.0.0`) - check net.ParseIP for supported syntax, only IPv4 is supported, mutually exclusive with `BindOnLocalHost` option.
+- `bindOnIP` - used to bind service on specific ip (eg. `0.0.0.0`) - check `net.ParseIP` for supported syntax, only IPv4 is supported, mutually exclusive with `BindOnLocalHost` option.
-- `DisableLogging` - disables all logging for rpc
+- `disableLogging` - disables all logging for rpc.
-- `logLevel` - the desired log level
+- `logLevel` - the desired log level.

 **Note**: Port values are currently expected to be consistent among role types across all hosts.